Current Client? Get 2026 Plan Help Here

 What Is a Medicare Prescription Drug Plan?

-• Standalone Part D plans, used with Original Medicare
+• Standalone Part D plans used with Original Medicare

-• Advantage plans that may include a Part D plan which bundle medical and drug coverage together
+• Medicare Advantage plans that may include prescription drug coverage

 What Does My Prescription Drug Plan Bill Show?

-Your plan bill is not the same thing as what you pay at the pharmacy counter.
-A typical prescription drug plan bill may include:
+Your plan bill is separate from what you pay at the pharmacy.

 • Monthly premium

-• Past-due balance, if a payment was missed or delayed
+• Past-due balance, if applicable

 • Coverage period the payment applies to

-• Copays you paid at the pharmacy
+• Copayments paid at the pharmacy

 • Costs for individual prescriptions